syncfusion-content/windowsforms-docs/WindowsForms/DockingManager/Tabbed-Window.md

 ### Restrict reorder tabs

-To prevent the tab re-order within the tab group, set [AllowTabsMoving](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.DockingManager~AllowTabsMoving.html) value as `false`.
+To prevent the tab reorder within the tab group, set the [AllowTabsMoving](https://help.syncfusion.com/cr/cref_files/windowsforms/tools/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.DockingManager~AllowTabsMoving.html) value to `false`.

-## Show / hide scroll buttons in tab panel
+## Show/hide scroll buttons in tab panel

-When the Dock Tabs overflow onto the tab panel, ScrollButton is added to the tab panel.
-This scroll button can be enabled or disabled by using the [ShowDockTabScrollButton](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.DockingManager~ShowDockTabScrollButton.html) property.
+When the Dock Tabs overflow onto the tab panel, the ScrollButton is added to the tab panel.
+This scroll button can be enabled or disabled by using the [ShowDockTabScrollButton](https://help.syncfusion.com/cr/cref_files/windowsforms/tools/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.DockingManager~ShowDockTabScrollButton.html) property.

 {% tabs %}